-In Fellini's film La Dolce Vita, the setup for the famous "wading in the fountain" scene was that the actress sent the photographer around the corner to an all-night market to buy milk for a kitten she found.
+In Fellini's film La Dolce Vita, the setup for the famous "wading in the fountain" scene was that Sylvia sent Marcello around the corner to an all-night market to buy milk for a kitten she found.
 He returns with a bottle of milk, but no bowl to put it in, and we never find out if she took the kitten home as planned.

 The feisty old British lady driver in the 1953 film version of Henry Kuttner's SF classic The Twonky.
 You want her to live, but she's not mentioned in the last scene.
 Since Dr. West ends up in the hospital with a few broken bones but otherwise okay, maybe that's what happened to the driver.
 She did, after all, get him to the hospital as promised!

 In Star Trek: Into Darkness, the two security officers that Kirk, Spock and Uhura bring along to arrest Harrison vanish by the time he surrenders, and it is not mentioned whether they survived the fight with the Klingons.

 In the 1944 version of Kismet with Ronald Colman and Marlene Dietrich, Hafiz (Colman) has a little dog who accompanies him to the Beggars' Mosque and apparently goes off on his own nightly adventures.
 At the end of the film, Hafiz is exiled from Baghdad, sent to the real province of Hassir, where he'll be a real prince.
 But the little dog is not seen.
 A good-sized caravan of camels and wagons appears behind Hafiz and Jamilla, obviously holding their belongings and furnishings for their new home: you want to think the dog is just safely stowed in a carrier.